 Flu vaccines are designed to protect against the main flu viruses that research suggests will be the most common during the upcoming season.

-The World Health Organisation has recommended the following strains for the 2019 southern hemisphere flu season.
-There are two strain changes from the 2018 southern hemisphere vaccine:
+The World Health Organisation has recommended the following strains for the 2021 southern hemisphere flu season:

 How effective is the flu vaccine?